Buick Envision

-The Buick Envision is a compact crossover SUV manufactured by General Motors.
+The Buick Envision is a compact crossover SUV manufactured by General Motors and marketed under the Buick brand since 2014.
 It is exclusively manufactured in China by the SAIC-GM joint venture, supplying the Chinese and North American markets.

 Concept

 The Envision was first introduced in 2011 as a design concept.
 It was a small crossover with two large scissor doors opening upward.
-The concept was a plug-in hybrid with advanced technology such as a solar roof and head-up display.
+The concept was a plug-in hybrid with advanced technology such as a solar roof and heads-up display.
 The waterfall grille made it to the production version of the Envision.

 First generation (2014)

 The Envision was first introduced in China in August 2014, also known by its Chinese name, “Ang Ke Wei” (昂科威).
-It went on sale in China on October 20th.
+It went on sale in China on October 20.

 The Envision debuted in the U.S. at the North American International Auto Show on January 11, 2016, sharing the segment with a second generation GMC Terrain and the Chevrolet Equinox.
 It went on sale in the United States in the summer of 2016, making it the first Chinese-built GM vehicle to be sold in America.
 It was initially offered with all-wheel drive, and subsequently with optional front-wheel drive for model year 2017.

-The North American version of the Envision features two powertrains: a 2.5L four-cylinder with 197 hp and 192 lbft torque, and a turbo-charged 2.0L four-cylinder engine SAE certified at 252 hp and 260 lbft torque.
+The North American version of the Envision features two powertrains: a 2.5-liter four-cylinder with 197 hp and 192 lbft torque, and a turbo-charged 2-liter four-cylinder engine SAE certified at 252 hp and 260 lbft torque.
 Both were initially paired with a third-generation six-speed transmission.
 For the 2016 model year, the Envision was only available in Premium I and Premium II trim levels, with the 2.0L turbo engine, seven active safety technologies, and OnStar/Intellilink connectivity.
 The trim levels expanded to five for the 2017 model year.

 In addition to the larger engines offered in North America, Chinese buyers also have the option of a turbocharged 1.5-liter unit.

 Trim levels for the first generation Envision were known as the 20T and 28T.